vanekj/laravel-wedos/README.md

 Thanks to Jaroslav Klimčík for his article about [Running Laravel on Wedos shared webhosting](http://laravelblog.cz/spusteni-laravelu-na-sdilenem-hostingu-wedos/).

+I am open to all suggestions about the code improvement (functionality, style, etc.) :)

 ## How to use

 1. Make fresh Laravel installation (you have two options)